SchoolOfCode/workshop_tdd_2021/README.md

 - Object 2: Applying the TDD cycle (red -> green -> refactor)
 - Object 3: Having a disciplined focus on writing the simplest, minimal working implementation to pass a failing test

+## 🤝 Team Programming

+When completing this workshop in your teams, use a ping-pong approach to pair programming.
+One person writes the failing test, another writes the code to pass it.
+Discuss the tests and implementations, and provide constructive feedback to each other.
+This helps you learn from different perspectives and improve your coding skills.

 ## 🎟️ TICKETS

-Your manager has tasked you with creating a `calculateScrabbleScore` function that takes in a word and returns a correctly calculated scrabble score for that word.
+Your manager has tasked you with creating a `calculateScrabbleWordScore` function that takes in a word and returns a correctly calculated scrabble score for that word.

 - Your tests will go in `scrabble-score.test.js`.
 - Your implementation will go in `scrabble-score.js`.
-If you look there, a basic skeleton for the function has already been created and exported for you.
+If you look there, the required functions have already been created and exported for you.

 The scores for each letter are as follows: